Joao-gui/Joao-gui/README.md

 # ENG
 ### Hello, João Guilherme here 👋
 Electrical Engineer and passionate about technology.
-I am currently a Project Coordinator at a Telecom company and have worked as a JAVA programmer and automated tester analyst in Ruby.
+I am currently a Project Manager at a Telecom company and have worked as a JAVA programmer and automated tester analyst in Ruby.

 Postgraduate in Project Management and Internet of Things, studing C and Python to be able to make career in this area.